leontoeides/google_maps/README.md

 # Change Log

+* 0.4.7: 2020-02-23: Moved from the `time` crate to the `chrono` crate.
+Since there is no reasonable way for this crate to always know which time zone is meant in every context, this crate relies on the `NaiveDateTime` struct.
+That means that _time_ and _time zone_ considerations must be handled by you, the programmer.
+Check into the `chrono-tz` crate which integrates nicely with the `chrono` crate.

 * 0.4.6: 2020-02-19: Emergency update!
 Case conflict for TransitMode.
 Had to force to lower case in URL query string builder.